chanel-y/BSides-CodeQL101/queries/csharp/4 - Paths/README.md

 We have one result, showing that there is flow from our user input `HttpRequest req` to `req.Body` on line 26.

-Do the same steps for source, changing the isSink back to the original code, then changing the isSource predicate to be:
+Do the same steps for source, by changing the isSink predicate back to the original code, then changing the isSource predicate to be:

 ```
 predicate isSource(DataFlow::Node sink) {